 - owns or operates venues, relevant museums, motion picture theatres or talent agencies or talent management companies in more than 10 states; and

 - employs more than 500 employees as of February 29, 2020, determined on a full-time equivalent basis.

 - Are majority owned or controlled by an entity that received more than 10% of gross revenue from federal funding during 2019, excluding amounts received by such business under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

 There is currently a bipartisan bill moving through the Georgia Legislature that proposes to make sales of tickets, fees or charges for admission to fine arts performances or exhibitions tax exempt.
 This is a restoration of a previous exemption.
 Smith & Howard is monitoring this amendment to Title 48 of the Official Code of Georgia and will keep our nonprofit clients updated if it is passed.

 Our team of nonprofit and tax experts is following the SVOG program closely.
 Given its complexity, we invite our clients to call us for help at 404-874-6244.
-If you need more information about whether your business qualifies for this grant program or would like help once the SBA begins accepting applications, please fill in the form below and someone will be in touch.
+If you need more information about whether your business qualifies for this grant program or would like help once the SBA begins accepting applications, please complete our contact form.